Sinem Esengen

 Biography

-• Sexual & Reproductive Health: contraception, abortion, female genital cutting
+• Sociology of Reproduction & Medical Sociology: sexual & reproductive health, men’s health, contraception, abortion, female genital cutting

 • Gender: feminist theory & methodology, feminist resistance, local feminisms